-Wounded Warrior Benefits Go Unclaimed
+Wounded Warrior Mortgage Benefits Go Unclaimed

 Over a million injured post-9/11 veterans may be eligible for a VA (Veterans Administration) home mortgage that charges no VA funding fee.
 The majority aren’t taking advantage, research reports show.

-A benefit decades in the making
+VA mortgages: a benefit decades in the making

 Unveiled in 1944 as part of what became the G.I.
 Bill, VA loans make it easier for veterans and active duty service members to buy and stay in a home.